Leapo/OctoPrint-ControlPad/README.md

 # OctoPrintControlPad
-Code used to implement the physical control pad under development for OctoPrint
+Code used to implement a physical control pad under development for OctoPrint

 # Prerequsites
 * Raspberry Pi 2 or 3